anetrebskii/agentic-review/readme.md

 - **Easier Navigation**: Jump directly to specific issues in the codebase
 - **Standard GitHub Flow**: Uses the same format as human code reviews
 - **Improved Collaboration**: Makes it easy to address and resolve specific feedback

+### Summary Comment

+In addition to line-specific comments, the action adds a summary comment to the PR with:

+- Total number of review comments
+- Token usage statistics (input, output, and total tokens)
+- Timestamp of the review

+This provides a quick overview of the review and helps track token usage for cost management.

 ### Comment Severity Levels